Amyas Borton: Inter-war years

 After the war, Borton remained in the newly established RAF and was granted a permanent commission as a lieutenant-colonel.
 When the RAF introduced its own rank titles in 1919, he was regraded as a wing commander (the equivalent rank to his substantive former rank of lieutenant-colonel).
-However, Borton was rapidly promoted to group captain and by the end of 1919 he was the officer in charge of administration at the RAF's command headquarters at Halton.
+However, he was rapidly promoted to group captain and by the end of 1919 he was the officer in charge of administration at the RAF's command headquarters at Halton.

 At the start of 1921, Borton returned to the Middle East, this time as the Officer Commanding the newly established Mesopotamian Group which was the air element of the Army-led British forces in the British Mandate of Mesopotamia.
 Borton instigated air control measures as a means of pacifying the region.
 After the Kingdom of Iraq was established under British oversight, Borton's command was renamed the Iraq Group in October 1921.
-In October 1922, the British Armed Forces in Iraq were reorganized as Iraq Command under Air Vice-Marshal John Salmond.
+In October 1922, the British Armed Forces in Iraq were reorganized as Iraq Command under Air Vice Marshal John Salmond.
 Borton remained in Iraq into 1923, working for Salmond.

 From 1923 to 1926, Borton was the second officer to hold the appointment of commandant of the RAF College and the air officer commanding RAF Cranwell.
-Several months after becoming commandant, Borton married Muriel Agnes Slater at the Savoy Chapel in London.
+Several months after becoming commandant, he married Muriel Agnes Slater at the Savoy Chapel in London.
 Prior to his marriage, Borton had met and dated Agatha Miller (later the famous author, Agatha Christie), who rejected him.

 On 1 November 1926, Borton was appointed director of personnel services at the Air Ministry in succession to Air Vice-Marshal Longcroft.
 Borton remained Director until 1 July 1929 when he was succeeded by Air Commodore Peregrine Fellowes.
 Borton took up his final appointment as Air Officer Commanding Inland Area on 1 November 1929, continuing in post until he retired from the RAF on 23 August 1933 in the rank of air vice-marshal.

 In 1935, he persuaded Sir Harold Snagge, chairman of the Napier engineering company, to make special arrangements to enable Dorothy Spicer to be the first woman to study and qualify for a 'D' licence, enabling her to inspect, pass out, and repair both engines and airframes, being qualified to build all aspects of an aircraft, airframe, and engine from scratch, and to approve the materials required for the work.